 In exceptional circumstances determined at the sole discretion of the Board of Directors, the Board of Directors or the Management Company may deviate for a specific Dealing Day and/or period of time, from the settlement period for the payment of the redemption price determined in the relevant Supplement to apply a shorter or longer settlement period in the best interest of investors, taking into account those exceptional circumstances.
 The amended settlement period will nonetheless never exceed five (5) Business Days from the relevant Dealing Day.
-Investors/Shareholders will be informed of the amended settlement period accordingly the Shareholder's (including a nominee) continued presence as a Shareholder would cause irreparable harm, or may in some other manner be detrimental, to the SICAV or the other Shareholders;
+Investors/Shareholders will be informed of the amended settlement period accordingly.